 Pursuant to Rule 5.28 of the GEM Listing Rules, the Company has set up an audit committee according to "A Guide For The Formation of An Audit Committee" compiled by the Hong Kong Institute of Certified Public Accountants.
 In compliance with Rule 5.29 of the GEM Listing Rules, the authority and responsibility of the audit committee have been properly written out.
-The audit committee for the year 2023 comprises of Mr. Yang Chun Bao, Mr. Wang Guo Zhong and Mr. Song Zi Zhang, who are independent non-executive Directors.
+The audit committee for the year 2024 comprises of Mr. Yang Chun Bao (resigned on 2 December 2024), Ms. Zhu Yi Juan (appointed on 2 December 2024 until the next annual general meeting of the Company and shall then be eligible for re-election at the next annual general meeting), Mr. Wang Guo Zhong and Mr. Song Zi Zhang, who are independent non-executive Directors.
 Mr. Yang Chun Bao possess appropriate professional qualification and financial experience.